- Protein, fiber, & healthy fat

 4. STOCK UP ON HEALTHY SNACKS

 Going back to protein, fiber, and healthy fat for the basis of nutritious and satiating meals, apply this to snacks, too.
-Stocking up on nutritious snacks is not only healthier but you get more nutrition bang for your buck compared to snacks made of empty calories.
+Stocking up on nutritious snacks is not only healthier but you get more nutritional bang for your buck compared to snacks made of empty calories.

 Keep these grab-and-go foods on hand to snack on between meals or pack them to-go for your lunch bag.